Aoife Mannion: Manchester City

 On 9 July 2019, Manchester City announced the signing of Mannion on a two-year deal ahead of the 2019–20 season.
 She made her competitive debut for City on 7 September 2019, starting in the season opener as City beat Manchester United 1–0 in the first professional women's Manchester derby in front of a then-record 31,213 crowd.
 She scored her first goal for the club on 12 September 2019, a penalty in a 7–1 Champions League round of 32 first leg victory against Swiss side Lugano.
 Mannion injured her anterior cruciate ligament in a Champions League game against Atlético Madrid on 19 October 2019.
 The injury kept her out for 16 months, finally making a return to play as a 72nd-minute substitute in a 4–0 win over her former side Birmingham City on 28 February 2021, 498 days since her last appearance.
 She made her first start since the injury against Tottenham Hotspur on 4 April 2021, stepping in for the withdrawing Alex Greenwood having originally been named as a substitute.
 She played the full 90 minutes as City won 3–0.
 Mannion left Manchester City at the end of the 2020–21 season upon the expiration of her contract having made 11 appearances in all competitions.

 Manchester United

 On 26 July 2021, Mannion signed a two-year contract with Manchester United.
 On 2 February 2022, Mannion suffered a second ACL injury.
 After 11 months out, she made her first appearance following her recovery in a midseason friendly against Birkirkara in Malta in January 2023.
+On 19 July 2023, Mannion signed an undisclosed contract extension with the club.

+On 19 June 2025, it was announced that Mannion was to leave the club at the end of her contract on 30 June.

+Newcastle United

+Mannion signed for Women's Super League 2 club Newcastle United on 18 July 2025.